10/10

 |---|---|

-| Generality across migrations | One recipe, one language, six repos.
+| Generality across migrations | One recipe and one language.
+R5 v1 measured the remaining gap directly: 0/9 on three unseen Flask repositories.
 The architecture is recipe-agnostic; the evidence is recipe-specific. |

 | Stronger-model lift | If driver and escalation resolve to the same deployment, escalation-rescue measures the retry-ladder machinery, not a stronger model.
-Swapping LLM_ESCALATION_MODEL measures real lift — env-only. |
+Swapping LLM_ESCALATION_MODEL measures real lift, env-only. |

 | Big-repo behaviour | Corpus repos are small (≲ ~40 files).
 Thousand-file horizons are unproven. |